Endometriosis Treatment in Dallas, TX

 In addition to discussing your symptoms with Dr. Shimer, she may suggest another exam to diagnosis endometriosis.
 During a pelvic exam, Dr. Shimer may be able to feel for large cysts or scars behind your uterus.
 An ultrasound or MRI may also be done by our team to check for ovarian cysts.

 Surgery is the only way to confirm that you have endometriosis.
 Dr. Shimer may perform a laparoscopic procedure to see or biopsy the endometriosis growths.

 Endometriosis treatments depend on the condition’s severity.
 Since there is no cure for endometriosis, talk with Dr. Shimer about your situation and the best endometriosis management options for you.
 Because some treatments can end your fertility, one consideration is if you want to have children in the future.

 - If you are not trying to get pregnant, hormonal birth control is usually the first step to help reduce pain and bleeding.
 Hormone therapy is also used in some cases to balance and regulate the hormones that can worsen endometriosis.

 - If you are trying to get pregnant there are other hormonal medications that may help treat endometriosis.
 When birth control isn’t an option, pain medications may also be suggested for your symptoms.
 Some of the medications are anti-inflammatory and will focus on reducing inflammation and pain.

 - Surgery is typically recommended only when symptoms are very severe, other treatments haven’t worked, or you are having infertility problems.
 During surgery, the endometriosis growths are removed, which provides short term relief from pain.

-If you’re experiencing severe pelvic pain related to your period, are having problems with infertility, or suffer from heavy periods, schedule an appointment to talk to Dr. Shimer about endometriosis today at (469) 364-3760.
+If you’re experiencing severe pelvic pain related to your period, are having problems with infertility, or suffer from heavy periods, schedule an appointment to talk to Dr. Shimer today.
+Call our women’s health clinic in Dallas, TX at (469) 364-3760.